beling/book-pl/src/ch18-03-pattern-syntax.md

 similar to the pattern we specify to match structs.
 After the variant name, we place curly brackets and then list the fields with variables so we break apart the pieces to use in the code for this arm.
-Here we use the shorthand form as we did in Listing 18-13.
+Here we use the shorthand form as we did in listing 18-13.

 For tuple-like enum variants, like `Message::Write` that holds a tuple with one element and `Message::ChangeColor` that holds a tuple with three elements, the